MicrosoftDocs/memdocs/memdocs/intune/user-help/update-device-settings-mac.md

 # Company Portal device setting requirements for Macs

 This article describes the macOS device setting requirements that the Intune Company Portal can enforce on behalf of your workplace or school.
-Requirements are determined by your organization, and help keep your device secure while you're using it for work or school purposes.
-You only need to update settings flagged by Company Portal.
+Company Portal enforces these requirements on behalf of your workplace or school to ensure your device is secure while accessing their network.
+Requirements are specific to each organization.
+You only need to update the device settings that Company Portal flags.

 ## Device limit reached